Likelihood-Based Diverse Sampling for Trajectory Forecasting: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study to understand the impact of the various design choices in DSF.
-Specifically, we aim to understand the importance of the different parts of the DSF loss function to its empirical performance.
-To this end, we train four ablations of DSF-AF on nuScenes.
-The first two omit one of the terms in the DSF objective---i.e., one without the diversity loss (\textbf{Ours w.o.~Diversity}), and one without the likelihood loss (\textbf{Ours w.o.~Likelihood}).
-The latter two modify the DSF objectives: one replaces the NLL loss (Equation \ref{eq:dsf-likelihood-loss}) with DLow's Reconstruction$+$KL losses\footnote{See Appendix \ref{appendix:nuscenes-details} for details.} (\textbf{Ours w.~Rec}), and one replaces the minimum in the diversity loss (Equation \ref{eq:dsf-diversity-loss}) with the mean (\textbf{Ours w.~meanDiv}).
-All four of these models are trained using the same procedure as DSF.
-As shown in Table \ref{table:dsf-ablation-loss-function}, the first two ablations significantly deteriorate performance.
-As expected, \textbf{Ours w.o.~Diversity} records close to zero diversity, and \textbf{Ours w.o.~Likelihood} achieves high diversity but at the cost of poor accuracy.
+We conduct an ablation study to understand the impact of the various design choices in LDS---specifically, the importance of the different parts of the LDS loss function to its empirical performance.
+To this end, we train four ablations of LDS-AF on nuScenes.
+The first two omit one of the terms in the LDS objective---i.e., one without the diversity loss (\textbf{Ours w.o.~Diversity}), and one without the likelihood loss (\textbf{Ours w.o.~Likelihood}).
+The latter two modify the two LDS loss terms: one replaces the NLL loss (Equation \ref{eq:LDS-likelihood-loss}) with DLow's Reconstruction$+$KL losses (see Appendix \ref{appendix:nuscenes-details} for details) (\textbf{Ours w.~Rec}), and the other replaces the minimum in the diversity loss (Equation \ref{eq:LDS-diversity-loss}) with the mean (\textbf{Ours w.~meanDiv}).
+All four of these models are trained using the same procedure as LDS.
+As shown in Table \ref{table:LDS-ablation-loss-function} (Right), the first two ablations significantly deteriorate performance.
+As expected, \textbf{Ours w.o.~Diversity} records close to zero diversity, and \textbf{Ours w.o.~Likelihood} achieves high diversity but at the cost of plausibility.
 Note that \textbf{Ours w.o.~Diversity} also performs poorly in terms of accuracy; this result shows that diversity is necessary to achieve good accuracy due to the stochastic nature of future trajectories.
-In summary, both terms in the DSF objective are integral to its success, and taking away either completely erases its benefits.
+Thus, both terms in the LDS objective are integral to its success, and taking away either completely erases its benefits.